 Enjoy!

-p.s.If you’re using recycled jars, I have a little tutorial for how to remove the labels without ruining your fingernails (you’ll also get a bonus tutorial for making pretty labels in less than 5 minutes without having to buy anything).
+p.s.If you’re using old jars, I have a little tutorial for how to remove the labels without ruining your fingernails (you’ll also get a bonus tutorial for making pretty labels in less than 5 minutes without having to buy anything).

 Cumquat jam